Best Quit Habit Tracker Apps to Quit Anything in 2026

 Are quit trackers actually effective?

-Should I use a specific-addiction app or a general habit tracker?
+What is the difference between a quit app and a general habit tracker?

-Can one app track quitting more than one habit?
+Can I track more than one habit I want to quit?

 The bottom line